TheZoraiz/ascii-image-converter/README.md

 	flags.FontFilePath = "./RobotoMono-Regular.ttf" // If file is in current directory
 	flags.SaveBackgroundColor = [3]int{50, 50, 50}

-	// This MUST be set to true for environments where a terminal isn't available (such as web servers)
+	// Note: For environments where a terminal isn't available (such as web servers), you MUST
-	// However, for this, one of flags.Width, flags.Height or flags.Dimensions must be set.
+	// specify atleast one of flags.Width, flags.Height or flags.Dimensions
-	flags.NoTermSizeComparison = true

 	// Conversion for an image
 	asciiArt, err := aic_package.Convert(filePath, flags)